jroivas/sic/sic.md

 # Built-in fixed point

 Floating point is great, but sometimes more exact representation is needed.
-Solution if fixed point math, and it improves precision on, for example, financial calculations.
+Solution if fixed point math, and it improves precision, for example, on financial calculations.

 # Built-in string

 We have built in string type, which creates optimal code to target.
 However null terminated strings are of course still supported...

+Conversion to null terminated can be performed easily.

 # Empty brackets pointer